torvalds/linux/Documentation/core-api/refcount-vs-atomic.rst

 Relevant types of memory ordering
 =================================

-.. note:: The following section only covers some of the memory ordering types that are relevant for the atomics and reference counters and used through this document.
+.. yeste:: The following section only covers some of the memory ordering types that are relevant for the atomics and reference counters and used through this document.
 For a much broader picture please consult memory-barriers.txt document.

-In the absence of any memory ordering guarantees (i.e. fully unordered) atomics & refcounters only provide atomicity and program order (po) relation (on the same CPU).
+In the absence of any memory ordering guarantees (i.e. fully uyesrdered) atomics & refcounters only provide atomicity and program order (po) relation (on the same CPU).
 It guarantees that each ``atomic_*()`` and ``refcount_*()`` operation is atomic and instructions